bestbenchbuddy/DotA2PingTest/README.md

 # DotA2PingTest
-This program will test a computers Ping with any of the 22 DotA 2 servers.
+This program will ping any of the 22 DotA 2 servers.